CamKeys-Git/webScraper/README.md

 URL = ''
 ```

-If the price reaches the given threshold an email will be sent.
+If the price reaches the given threshold an email will be sent using smtplib.

 ```python
 if converted_price < 1.300: